 Our Mission is to deliver world-class research and teaching, educating our students to become future leaders and innovators, and benefiting the wider population through our research, enterprise and influence.

 This Mission derives from our constitutional charitable Objects to 'advance learning and knowledge by teaching and research, particularly in science and technology, and in close association with industry and commerce'.
 These Objects are set out in our Royal Charter of 1966 and constitute the University’s charitable purposes for the public benefit.

 Members of the University Council, as trustees, have had due regard to the guidance on public benefit published by the Charity Commission in exercising their trustees’ powers or duties.
 The induction programme for new members of Council includes coverage of the Commission’s guidance.
 The full Council membership receives periodic briefings on regulatory matters, including the Charity Commission’s guidance and the requirements of the Office for Students.

 Our commitment to delivering public benefit is at the core of our Mission.
-In furtherance of our Mission, our key objective continues to be to deliver excellence in our two primary charitable purposes, research and education.
+In furtherance of our Mission, our key objective during 2020/21 was to deliver excellence in our two primary charitable purposes, research and education.

 Excellence in research, for us, means: